Supreme Court Decision Delivers Blow To Workers' Rights

 A study by the left-leaning Economic Policy Institute shows that 56 percent of nonunion private-sector employees are currently subject to mandatory individual arbitration procedures under the 1925 Federal Arbitration Act, which allows employers to bar collective legal actions by employees.

-The court's decision means that tens of millions of private non-union employees will be barred from suing collectively over the terms of their employment.
+The court's decision means that tens of millions of private nonunion employees will be barred from suing collectively over the terms of their employment.